Esperion Therapeutics Inc.'s (ESPR) Stock: A Week-by-Week Analysis - News Heater

 Conclusion

-In conclusion, Esperion Therapeutics Inc. (ESPR) has had a mixed performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+To wrap up, the performance of Esperion Therapeutics Inc. (ESPR) has been mixed in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.